 Take your life back by getting started in a treatment program today.

 Over the course of the first few days and weeks after someone stops drinking alcohol, he or she may experience acute alcohol withdrawal symptoms.
 Acute alcohol withdrawal syndrome refers to the common withdrawal symptoms a heavy drinker experiences when they suddenly reduce the amount of alcohol they drink after prolonged periods of heavy use.
 During this time, you’re most at risk of temporarily losing consciousness, developing delirium tremens, and having seizures.
 Because of the life-threatening health complications that can arise during acute alcohol withdrawal, it is recommended that you never attempt to quit on your own and that you instead stay at a hospital or a specialized rehab facility for treatment.
 Medical professional can assess your mental and physical health frequently throughout the day to make sure symptoms do not escalate.

 There are many facilities that have experience in treating acute alcohol withdrawal.
 These programs have a team of specialists that will help minimize your withdrawal symptoms, prevent complications and focus on your well-being.
-Contact a treatment expert to find the right alcohol treatment facility for you.
+Please contact a treatment provider right now to find the right alcohol treatment facility for you.

 Post-Acute Withdrawal Syndrome (PAWS)

 After the initial alcohol withdrawal symptoms have subsided, some people may experience prolonged side effects.
 This phase is less common and is known as post-acute withdrawal syndrome (PAWS).
 PAWS involves withdrawal symptoms that occur after acute withdrawal and can make post-rehab life challenging for some individuals.
 Depending on the severity of your alcohol abuse, PAWS can last anywhere from a few weeks to a year.

 Common symptoms of PAWS include:

 - Trouble sleeping